binkley/basilisk/README.md

 ### Bean validation

 Any bean can be validated by adding `@Validated` to the class.
 See examples of [`BasiliskController`](src/main/java/hm/binkley/basilisk/rest/BasiliskController.java), [`BasiliskProperties`](src/main/java/hm/binkley/basilisk/configuration/BasiliskProperties.java), and [`BasiliskService`](src/main/java/hm/binkley/basilisk/service/BasiliskService.java).

+Note: Spring Data JDBC does not support validating entities/records in this way.
+However, a well-written schema will catch issues, and controller and service classes should have been validated before attempting to write to data store.

 ### Configuration properties validation